Nernst–Planck equation: Simplifications

 Assuming that the concentration is at equilibrium $(\partial c/\partial t = 0)$ and the flow velocity is zero, meaning that only the ion species moves, the Nernst–Planck equation takes the form:

 Rather than a general electric field, if we assume that only the electrostatic component is significant, the equation is further simplified by removing the time derivative of the magnetic vector potential:

 Finally, in units of mol/(m2·s) and the gas constant $R$, one obtains the more familiar form:

 where $F$ is the Faraday constant equal to $N_\text{A}e$; the product of Avogadro constant and the elementary charge.

 Applications

-The Nernst–Planck equation is applied in describing the ion-exchange kinetics in soils.
+Modelling the transport of charged chemical species, such as ions, in porous media is of great interest for many applications such as for electrochemical devices and nanoparticle movement in the subsurface.
+This can be achieved by solving the of the Nernst–Planck, Flow, and charge conservation equations.
+In fact, the Nernst–Planck equation is applied in describing the ion-exchange kinetics in soils.
 It has also been applied to membrane electrochemistry.